ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 The simplest kind of merge is, if nothing had been changed in the destination branch while you were working inside of the source branch.
 In this case any changes made in the source branch will entirely be added to the destination branch, which is called **fast-forward**.
 The tip (last commit) of the destination branch and the tip of the source branch will point to the same commit then, which is the last commit that was made in the source branch.
 After that, both branches, the source branch and the destination branch, are identical except in their branch names.

 A **true merge** is something different.
 That´s when both, the source branch and the destination branch, have been modified before doing the merge.
-A fast-forward then is no longer possible and the situation will lead to a so called **merge commit**.
+A fast-forward then is no longer possible and Git has to figure out the combined state of the merge, wich will lead to a so called **merge commit**.

 todo
 ---
-* fast  forward
 * merge commit
 * merge conflict
 * remove branch
 * Meaning of HEAD
 * files not to track
 * git diff
-* git merge
 * git rm
 * git mv